 Term vs. Whole Life

 Life insurance comes in two basic varieties: term and whole.
 In basic terms, term life is an insurance you get for a set period of time (most commonly 20 or 30 years) to cover the period of time where your family is relying on income the most.
 Whole life insurance is an investment, and is more complicated to evaluate and choose if you go down this road.
-Click this link for an example of what one company offers.

 Most unbiased financial advisors and other people I trust recommend term life, since they say whole life insurance can be a poor investment.
 Since that decision was easy for me, the question of how much to get remains.